Returning for Love

 For a moment, the years melt away and Iris wonders if she and Declan might have a second chance.
 But time can’t heal all wounds, and for two broken people, the secrets of the past threaten to break them once again.

 Returning for Love is the fourth novel in the Long Valley world, although all books in the Long Valley world can be read as standalones.
 It has some strong language, and oh my, sexy times.
-If you would prefer the sweet version, please check out the other listing for this book.
-Either way, enjoy!
+Enjoy!

 To think that Stetson was hosting Wyatt’s wedding at his place.
-I don’t know if Mom and Dad would believe this is really happening and cry from joy…or from shock.
+I don’t know if Mom and Dad would believe this is happening and cry from happiness…or from shock.

 “Hey, Declan, can you help me?”